Mode

 $47,000 p.a available to domestic applicants only

-This PhD project focuses on enhancing the Nationwide House Energy Rating Scheme (NatHERS) by developing advanced models for heating and cooling appliances used in Australian homes.
+This transformative research project, hosted by the Future Industries Institute, is conducted in collaboration with industry leaders Seeley International and CSIRO, two powerhouses in sustainable innovation.
+As the PhD student, you will contribute to enhancing the Nationwide House Energy Rating Scheme (NatHERS) by developing cutting-edge models for heating and cooling appliances used in Australian homes.

 What you’ll do

-In this project-based research degree, you will work closely with Seeley International, leveraging real-world data from their advanced testing facilities for evaporative coolers and reverse-cycle air conditioners while collaborating with their Research and Development Team.
+• Collaborate with Seeley International, leveraging real-world data from their advanced testing facilities and their renowned Research and Development Team.

 Where you’ll be based